loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

  - The order in which middleware needs to be registered can be confusing, for example request logging middleware must be registered as the first one, despite the fact that the log is written only at the end, once the response has been sent.
  - The invocation of middleware handlers is controlled by the framework, application developers have very little choices.

-In LoopBack Next, we decided to abandon Express/Koa-like middleware and design a different approach that puts the application developer in the front seat.
+In LoopBack 4, we decided to abandon Express/Koa-like middleware and design a different approach that puts the application developer in the front seat.
 Please refer to [Sequence](./Sequence.md) documentation to learn more about this concept.

 In this guide, we are going to modify request handling in our application to print a line in the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format) for each request handled.